cloud-hypervisor/cloud-hypervisor/README.md

 VMMs.

-Instead of implementing the VMM components from scratch, Cloud Hypervisor is importing the [rust-vmm](https://github.com/rust-vmm) crates, and sharing code and architecture together with other VMMs like e.g. Amazon's [Firecracker](https://firecracker-microvm.github.io/) and Google's [crosvm](https://chromium.googlesource.com/chromiumos/platform/crosvm/).
+Instead of implementing the VMM components from scratch, Cloud Hypervisor is importing the [Rust VMM](https://github.com/rust-vmm) crates, and sharing code and architecture together with other VMMs like e.g. Amazon's [Firecracker](https://firecracker-microvm.github.io/) and Google's [crosvm](https://chromium.googlesource.com/chromiumos/platform/crosvm/).

-Cloud Hypervisor embraces the rust-vmm project goals, which is to be able to share and re-use as many virtualization crates as possible.
-As such, the Cloud Hypervisor relationship with the rust-vmm project is twofold:
+Cloud Hypervisor embraces the _Rust VMM_ project's goals, which is to be able to share and re-use as many virtualization crates as possible.

-1. It will use as much of the rust-vmm code as possible.
-Any new rust-vmm crate that's relevant to the project goals will be integrated as soon as possible.
-2. As it is likely that the rust-vmm project will lack some of the features that Cloud Hypervisor needs (e.g. ACPI, VFIO, vhost-user, etc), we will be using the Cloud Hypervisor VMM to implement and test them, and contribute them back to the rust-vmm project.

-## Firecracker and crosvm
+## Differences with Firecracker and crosvm

-A large part of the Cloud Hypervisor code is based on either the Firecracker or the crosvm projects implementations.
+A large part of the Cloud Hypervisor code is based on either the Firecracker or the crosvm project's implementations.
 Both of these are VMMs written in Rust with a focus on safety and security, like Cloud Hypervisor.

-However we want to emphasize that the Cloud Hypervisor project is neither a fork nor a reimplementation of any of those projects.
-The goals and use cases we're trying to meet are different.
-We're aiming at supporting cloud workloads, i.e. those modern, full Linux distribution images currently being run by Cloud Service Provider (CSP) tenants.

-Our primary target is not to support client or serverless use cases, and as such our code base already diverges from the crosvm and Firecracker ones.
-As we add more features to support our use cases, we believe that the divergence will increase while at the same time sharing as much of the fundamental virtualization code through the rust-vmm project crates as possible.
+The goal of the Cloud Hypervisor project differs from the aforementioned projects in that it aims to be a general purpose VMM for _Cloud Workloads_ and not limited to container/serverless or client workloads.

+The Cloud Hypervisor community thanks the communities of both the Firecracker and crosvm projects for their excellent work.

 # 5. Community